-Perhaps the most challenging and exciting aspect of information security is the need to account for business context when making decisions.
+Perhaps the most challenging and exciting aspect of cybersecurity is the need to account for business context when making decisions.
 One way to do this is to determine the unique strengths of the company—its competitive advantages—so you can frame risk conversations accordingly.

 Economic Moats to Safeguard the Business